 In contrast to all this, someone in the math department once referred to a joke that he liked as "the best practical joke since creation."
 The comparison was intended to be witty, which I suppose it was.
 The idea of creation as a practical joke means that God creates beings that live and die—and know they die, but have no idea of where they came from or why they are here.
 Some joke.

 The axiom (Christians call it the incarnation) has a lot of consequences that make sense.
 For one thing, the universe is not just some terrible practical joke.

 I believe in the death by crucifixion and the bodily resurrection of Jesus.
 The historical evidence for Jesus' resurrection is extremely strong.
 His followers went from few and discouraged to a large, growing number that proclaimed the good news of his resurrection to the world.
-The few discouraged ones were down-to-earth fishermen.
+The few discouraged ones were down-to-earth people like fishermen.
 No philosophy or emotional or psychological state—nothing but Jesus' bodily resurrection, which they witnessed themselves, would have changed them so.

 Of course, if it is known in advance that there is no God, or if the universe is merely a practical joke, then the resurrection is not digestible.
 But if the incarnation is true, then we are open to whatever God might do.

 I have never found, afterward, that what Jesus has asked me to do was not the best thing to do.
 He is always right.
 Some of the things he asks of us I have found possible only by praying for his strength.
 One particular thing, a need to forgive someone, I was deeply unwilling to do.
 I couldn't want good things happening to this person.
 But when I admitted my willingness to be made willing.
 God gave, not only the willingness, but a heart overflowing with forgiveness.
 I truly wanted all the best for the person.